I volunteered for different causes, when I was in the states including working for Occupational Therapy or O.T. as it is called.

 Because I wanted to Work with the most Brilliant Clinical Engineer in the world,

-I volunteered my time and worked with Ed Prenke for 1 year, helping quads and paraplegics
+I volunteered my time and worked with Ed Prenke for 1 year, for free, helping quads and paraplegics

 That is what I looked like in those days, I designed and build all kinds of things for Metro Health Medical Centre and The Cleveland Clinic.